HOW A FRAGILE LIFE PHILOSOPHY COLLAPSES

 It might be found to be arbitrary.
 (It’s just a statement, not “backed” by anything.)

-It might be found not to be comprehensive.
-(New experiences or “data” are encountered that contradict the philosophy.)
+It might be found not to be less than comprehensive.
+(Other experiences or data contradict it.)

 An inconsistency might be discovered in it.
 (It’s trying to force two things together that don’t go together.)